SagnikKK1/Crypto-Trading-Challenge-Zelta-Labs/Other_Experiments/Readme.md

-## Bitcoin Close Price Prediction
+# Bitcoin Close Price Prediction
-This repository contains four experiments focused on predicting Bitcoin's close price using various methods: Technical Analysis, ARIMA, VAR (Vector AutoRegression), and Anomaly Detection.
+This folder contains four experiments other than our main aproach that is focused on predicting Bitcoin's close price using various methods: Technical Analysis, ARIMA, VAR (Vector AutoRegression), and Anomaly Detection.

-Table of Contents
+## Table of Contents
-Introduction
+### Introduction
 Experiments
 Technical Analysis
 ARIMA (AutoRegressive Integrated Moving Average)